 - GrowandConvert publishes intermittently; sometimes 1x per month, every other month, or 2x per month

-For the purposes of this study, we’ll begin publishing posts four times a month for a 90 day period.
-If our content team gets busy and we can’t publish our own, unique content, we’ll use a content curation tool to create a list of helpful blogs on a specific content marketing topic.
+For the purposes of this study, we’ll begin publishing posts four times a month for a 90 day period at the beginning of 2020.
+If our content team gets busy and we can’t publish our own, unique content, we’ll use a content curation tool to create a list of helpful blogs on a specific topic that appeals to our target audience.

 After each blog is published, we’ll use a combination of content promotion tools.
 Would you like to know which content promotion tools we’ll be using?
 Download our free list:Get the bonus: Content Promotion Tools